Children's Vaccines - Answers To Your All Questions

 Can cause serious complicationsPrevents complications

-Risk of skin infections, pneumonia, brain inflammationMild or no side effects
+Risk of skin infections, pneumonia, brain inflammationUsually only mild side effects; serious reactions are rare

 Stays in body, can cause shingles laterReduces shingles risk